Defining Reusable JSON Schema Components

 Can I reuse the same schema across OpenAPI and AsyncAPI specs?

-Yes.
-Extract shared schemas into a standalone JSON Schema Draft 2020-12 file.
-Reference it via $ref in both specifications to maintain a single source of truth across synchronous and asynchronous contracts.
+Yes, extract shared schemas into a standalone JSON Schema Draft 2020-12 file and reference it with $ref from both specs.
+This keeps a single source of truth across synchronous and asynchronous contracts.